patternfly/training-scenarios/html-css/override-extend-variables/step3-instructions.md

 It should use PatternFly's global variable for small border width.
 Add it under the variable declarations inside the `.pf-c-card` block.

-The declaration should look like the following:
+The declaration should look like this:

 ```
 --my-app-c-card__separator--Height: var(--pf-global--BorderWidth--sm);